 - If you are vegan, including Nutritional Yeast in your diet is essential.
 This pesto replaces Cheese with Nutritional Yeast to make up for the traditional pesto cheesy flavor.

 - You can make a lot and save some money.
-For example, I used to buy a lot of pesto, as I use it at least twice a week.
+For example, I used to buy lots of pesto, using it at least twice a week.
 But, making your own pesto is suitable for your pocket!

 Another plus of having this vegan version is that it is dairy-free and casein-free.
 Therefore, lactose-intolerant individuals can consume it, and nutritional yeast is packed with protein and has a very low-calorie count compared to cheese.